cbrunet/python-poppler/docs/index.rst

 **python-poppler** is a Python binding to the poppler-cpp library.
-It allows to read PDF documents, render them, and to modify some informations inside the documents.
+It allows to read PDF documents, render them, and to modify some information inside the documents.

-You can use python-poppler for a variaty of tasks.
+You can use python-poppler for a variety of tasks.
 For example:

 * To extract text from a PDF file
 * To render pages of a PDF document as images